Supported File Formats

 TMP

 Time-based format, format identifier is "tmp".
 A very simple format which only specifies starting time for each subtitle, eg. 0:00:13:This is a subtitle.
 Subtitle length is calculated automatically based on character count.
 This older subtitle format is also referred to as “TMP Player” format.
-Implemented in pysubs2.tmp.TmpFormat.
+Implemented in pysubs2.formats.tmp.TmpFormat.

 Changed in version 0.2.4: Added support for TMP subtitle format.